 Portugal’s National Health Service, known as the Servico Nacional de Saude (SNS), provides free healthcare in Portugal to all Portuguese citizens and foreign residents, although some fees have been introduced.
 The SNS is publicly funded and provides healthcare through community health centers, hospitals, and local health units.

-Those who plan to retire to Portugal from EU countries can access free healthcare in Portugal through the SNS with an S1 form (previously known as the E121 form).
+Those who plan to retire to Portugal from EU countries can access free healthcare in Portugal through the SNS with an S1 form.
 This is a healthcare certificate issued by the pension center in your home country.
 For those retiring to Portugal from the UK, more information on the S1 form can be found here.

-The standard of healthcare in Portugal through the SNS is considered good by international standards, but some EU citizens retiring to Portugal also take out additional health insurance.
+The standard of healthcare in Portugal through the SNS is quite good.
+However, some EU citizens retiring to Portugal also take out additional health insurance.
 There is a variety of social and private voluntary health insurance schemes available.

-Expats retiring to Portugal from US or other non-EU countries will not be entitled to free healthcare until they become permanent residents, so may need to take out private health insurance for up to the first five years of residence.
+Expats retiring to Portugal from non-EU countries aren’t entitled to free healthcare until they become permanent residents.
+You may need private health insurance for up to the first five years of residence.

 Those wanting or needing to take out private international health insurance can compare plans using a website such as International Insurance.
 For more information read Expatica’s guides to healthcare in Portugal and health insurance in Portugal.